-The main purpose of this study is to find the DNA variant(s) causing the suspected genetic condition in you or your family member.
+The main purpose of this study is to find the gene variant(s) causing the suspected genetic condition in them or their family member.
 We will do this through WGS testing of family members with and without the condition.

 This particular study focuses on Indigenous families in an effort to reduce the barriers many Indigenous communities face in accessing genetic testing and diagnosis.